Sakura (TV series): Cast

-Episodes
+Plot

+Sakura Matsushita, a Sansei (third-generation) Japanese-American living in Hawaii, comes to Japan to live with her grandparents.
+Later, she moves because she has to teach English to Japanese middle-school students as an assistant language teacher.

 Episodes 1–13

-Robert proposes to Sakura and she accepts...only in one condition.
-She wants to go to Japan first before she gets married.
-It has always been her dream to go to Japan and see her Japanese side.
-Her father doesn't want her to go at first, but later he decides that she may go as long as she goes to teach English to the Japanese students.
-When she gets to Japan she sees her grandparents.
-Her grandfather acts like he doesn't want Sakura there at his home, but actually he does.
-She can not stay at their house for long though because of her work.
+Robert proposes to Sakura and she accepts on one condition: she wants to go to Japan before she gets married, as it was her dream to go and see her Japanese side.
+Her father doesn't want her to go at first, but decides that she may go as long as she teaches English to the Japanese students.
+When she gets to Japan, she sees her grandparents; her grandfather acts like he doesn't want Sakura there at his home, but actually he does.
 The principal of the school that she is supposed to be working at claims that she must go to another school and teach English there.
-Since she promised her father that she will go to Japan and teach, she kept her promise and moved out of her grandparents house and left to go to the other school.
-There she will meet many new people.
-The male health/Gym teacher will be living in the same house that she will be living at which is free for them to stay at because the school lends it to them.
-Sakura also goes to a small restaurant owned by American people.
-They all speak Japanese and Sakura and the people there become good friends.
-The other English teacher at her school is fake.
-He barely knows English and Sakura does not appreciate the fact that he teaches.
-She wants to teach the English language in a more interesting way so all the students will have fun while they are learning.
-All the other teachers does not accept that way of teaching so Sakura gets very upset and leaves the school.
+Since she promised her father that she will go to Japan and teach, she moves out of her grandparents' house and goes to the other school.
+The male health/Gym teacher will be living in the same house as her, which the school lends to them for free.

+Sakura goes to a small restaurant owned by Americans who speak Japanese and befriends them.

+The other English teacher at her school barely knows English and Sakura does not appreciate the fact that he teaches.
+She wants to teach the English language in a more interesting way so the students will have fun learning.
+All the other teachers do not accept that way of teaching, so Sakura gets upset and leaves the school.
 She lies to her grandparents that school is closed and stays at their home.
-Soon the health/Gym teacher calls to see where she is and discovers that she was lying to her grandparents.
+The health/Gym teacher calls to see where she is and discovers that she was lying to her grandparents.
 Her grandfather tells her that she will go back to the school whether she quits or stays.